DEVELOPER710/TOS-Lite-Edu-Utils/README.md

 This Makefile script needs Root privileges !

-How to build and install :-
+How to Install :-

 ( After Cloning this repository.... )

-----# make clean install_clean
+----# make clean

-----# make

 ----# cd packages